matabanchoylady543/OS-Lab1/README.md

 OS Repository for lab 1 with the following programs:

 1.)
-a.
-The leap year.
+- The leap year.
-b.
-Factorial of a number.
+- Factorial of a number.
-c.
-Power using recursion.
+- Power using recursion.
-d.
-Even or odd numbers.
+- Even or odd numbers.
-e.
-Fabonnaci series.
+- Fabonnaci series.
-f.
-Uppercase letter.
+- Uppercase letter.
-g.
-Lowercase letter.
+- Lowercase letter.
-h.
-Greater of the three numbers.
+- Greater of the three numbers.
-i.
-Type casting implicit explicit.
+- Type casting implicit explicit.
-j.
-Display number 1 to 10 in octal, decimal and hexadecimal system.
+- Display number 1 to 10 in octal, decimal and hexadecimal system.

 2.)
 Grades for SO course.